Stop travelling conmen

 Stop travelling conmen is a campaign to protect the Australian community from misleading and deceptive conduct by people pretending to be legitimate tradespeople.
 It is a joint initiative by all Australian state and territory consumer protection agencies.

-Visit the Stop travelling conmen Facebook page for more information and check the interactive map for reports around Australia.
+Visit the Stop travelling conmen Facebook page for more information.

 Have you had a phone call or SMS out of the blue?